hrcraddock/plants/opiumpoppy/README.md

 <param ve-entity
        eid="Q1265657"
        title="Su Song">

+<param ve-entity
+	eid="Q9683"
+ 	title="Tang dynasty"
+	aliases="Tang Dynasty China">

 Century after century, social perceptions of the opium poppy have changed drastically, despite being useful as a medicinal drug throughout history.
 Meanwhile, both Asia and the Middle East took part in opium trading when Europe banned the use of Eastern products during the Holy Inquisition.
 In the sixteenth century, Paracelsus, a physician and scholar, repopularized the opium poppy as the drug “laudanum”, a tincture of opium with wine or water.
 It was then that European societies returned to using the opium poppy for medicine.
 In China, opium use became popular across classes, beginning in royal courts and rural regions and spreading to the working class.
-Other European nations considered Dutch sailors who smoked opium at the time,  “primitive people” for partaking.[^ref9]  By the nineteenth century, certain types of opium were prized commodities once again.
-Author and naturalist George Birdwood writes of Indian opium as “the luxury of the rich in China, as champagne is in Europe and America."[^ref10] Asian and Middle Eastern use of the morphine content in opium via smoking distinguished opium use from western use of opium through pills and tinctures.
+In the late eighteenth century, opium became a major part of China’s sex industry.
+European nations considered Dutch sailors who smoked opium at the time,  “primitive people” for partaking.[^ref12]  By the nineteenth century, certain types of opium were prized commodities once again.
+Author and naturalist George Birdwood writes of Indian opium as “the luxury of the rich in China, as champagne is in Europe and America."[^ref13] Asian and Middle Eastern use of the morphine content in opium via smoking distinguished opium use from western use of opium through pills and tinctures.

 <param ve-image
        url="https://upload.wikimedia.org/wikipedia/commons/0/0e/The_botanical_atlas_%28Plate_XIII%29_%287349116188%29.jpg"